WALK FOR A CURE

 Ronald P. DeMatteo MD

-Background: GIST is the most common human sarcoma, and approximately 85% of these tumors are attributable to a mutation in either KIT or PDGFRA genes.
+GIST is the most common human sarcoma, and approximately 85% of these tumors are attributable to a mutation in either KIT or PDGFRA genes.
 Imatinib mesylate is a tyrosine kinase inhibitor (TKI) that targets both of these genes and is effective in nearly 80% of patients with GIST.
 The advent of tyrosine kinase inhibitors has increased the median survival from 1 year to over 5 years.
 Despite this success, imatinib and the other tyrosine kinase inhibitors are not curative even in patients who respond, and many GISTs develop resistance to these drugs, necessitating further therapeutic approaches.
-Our lab has recently focused on discovering alternative approaches that may increase the efficacy of these tyrosine kinase inhibitors with combination therapy.

 Ping Chi MD, PhD